ndvo2710/ndvo2710.github.io/_posts/2016-02-20-data-cleaning.md

 # INTRODUCTION

-Dirty data are everywhere.
-In fact most real world dataset start off dirty in one way or another.
-By the time they made their way in textbook and course, most are already been cleaned and prepared for analysis.
-This is really convenient when all you want to talk about is how to analyze or model the data.
-But it can leave you a loss when you face cleaning your own data.
-Also the thrive of (so-called) big data, data cleaning is more important than ever before.
-And the data get bigger, the number of things go wrong do too.
-Each imperfection become harder to find that we cannot really look at the entire dataset and the spreadsheet on your computer.
-In fact data cleaning is the central part of data science process.

 Unless the data is small, _the presence of incorrect and inconsitent data is pervasive_.
 As a result, we should spend a lot of time cleaning data.
 This time is also, typically underestimated.